-It’s the kind of night where you might play sport with some old friends, as I noticed was the case for a group of people at the gym on Cumberland Street in The Rocks as I walked to to Sydney Theatre for the opening night of Dicken’s Women, featuring Miriam Margolyes.
+It’s the kind of night where you might play sport with some old friends, as I noticed was the case for a group of people at the gym on Cumberland Street in The Rocks as I walked to Sydney Theatre for the opening night of Dicken’s Women, featuring Miriam Margolyes.

 I quite admire her as an actress.
 Although I found her performance in “Way Of The World” a few years ago at the Sydney Opera House a little challenging – the language was very difficult – I thought she was terrific as the mother, Peg in The Life & Death Of Peter Sellers.
 I also thought she was terrific recently when interviewed by Andrew Denton on Enough Rope.
 I love the way she combines formality and informality, both when she is interviewed and in her live performances.
-You get the feeling from watching her that she’s on the side of the audience, if you know what I mean.
+You get the feeling from watching her that she’s on the side of the audience if you know what I mean.

-It’s a duality which is reflected in her love of Charles Dickens which was the focus of tonight’s play.
-At one point, she describes how in preparing for the performance she was both appalled at the chauvinism displayed by Dickens both in his life and work, but at the same time could marvel at the tender characterisation he often achieved.
+It’s a duality that is reflected in her love of Charles Dickens which was the focus of tonight’s play.
+At one point, she describes how in preparing for the performance she was appalled at the chauvinism displayed by Dickens both in his life and work, but at the same time could marvel at the tender characterisation he often achieved.
 This comment followed her portrayal of a character from Dickens’ work I’d never encountered before, Miss Wade from Little Dorrit, who was obviously a lesbian in Victorian England, with all of the associated baggage.

-As a loud proud lesbian herself, the emotion which Miriam put into the portrayal tonight was palpable.
+As a loud proud lesbian herself, the emotion that Miriam put into the portrayal tonight was palpable.
 As she recounted a tale or regret and tormented love, I thought to myself, “I didn’t know Dickens wrote about lesbians”.
 Wasn’t he, as Miriam described earlier in the night, ironically, as the jolly man who invented Christmas?

 Clearly not, as tonight’s play revealed.
 Having seen tonight’s play, I’m left with the feeling Dickens obviously both loved and loathed women.
 The show relates how many of the characters in Dickens work were based on the women in his own life.
 His writings were shown to demonstrate an intimate understanding of the many layers of humanity.
 The show also relates how awful he was to many of the women in his own life, especially his wife, Catherine, who was all but abandoned in favour of two of her sisters.